conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/life_cycle.md

 At this point, the channel server will process the contents of the new packages to retrieve their metadata and update the repodata files.
 On the next CDN sync cycle, the artifacts will be distributed to the delivery network for faster access.
-Validation and CDN sync usually take less then 15 minutes after the CI is passing on `main`.
+Validation and CDN sync usually take less than 15 minutes after the CI is passing on `main`.
 From this moment on, users can install the new packages from the CLI.

-### Post publication particularities
+### Post-publication particularities

 In an ideal world, that would be the end of the life cycle.
-However, in some cases some packages go through some post-publication stages.
+However, in some cases, some packages go through some post-publication stages.

 If the package metadata is found to be wrong or out-of-date, it can be modified without rebuilding the package.
-The channel server can apply patches to the repodata files directly.
-The patch instructions are published in [`conda-forge-repodata-patches`](/docs/maintainer/infrastructure#conda-forge-repodata-patches) and processed weekly.
+The channel server can apply patches to the repodata files directly, via instructions published in [`conda-forge-repodata-patches`](/docs/maintainer/infrastructure#conda-forge-repodata-patches) that are processed weekly.

 Sometimes, there are issues with a published package that cannot be amended with a repodata patch (e.g. libraries were built wrong and segfault).
 In these cases, the packages can be retired by labeling them as `broken`.
 This is done through the [`admin-requests` repository](/docs/maintainer/infrastructure#admin-requests).
 As part of the CDN-driven metadata patching, packages labeled as `broken` are not included in the final repodata index.
 However, they are still available via direct URL access.
-This allows organizations to retire packages from normal, solver-driven installs without compromising the reproducibility offered by lockfiles.
+This allows organizations to retire packages from normal, solver-driven installs without compromising the reproducibility offered by lock files.

 Finally, a project might have reached a status where no further updates are needed or expected (e.g. it has been superseded by a new project).
 If the maintainers want to, these feedstocks can be archived and marked as read-only.